AFRICA

 • only in the case of an acquisition of shares in another undertaking: the size of the interest acquired and of the total interest held;

-• only in case of a filing triggered by the transaction threshold: information on the nature and scale of the operations of the target in Germany and the value of the consideration, including the basis for its calculation.
+• only in case of a filing triggered by the value of transaction threshold (see topic 14c): information on the nature and scale of the operations of the target in Germany and the value of the consideration, including the basis for its calculation; and

 34) Languages that may be applied in notifications and communication